Vilmo18/Vilmo18/README.md

 ## About Me

 Hi there!
 I'm Yvan Carré, a Google DeepMind Scholar with a background in Computer Science.
-I'm currently pursuing a master's degree in AI at Stellenbosch University (AIMS South Africa).
+I'm currently pursuing a master's degree in AI as a Stellenbosch University student at AIMS South Africa.
 As a passionate solution seeker, I love coding and am constantly exploring new technologies and ideas.

 ## My Interests